Confessions of a Cholera Girl

 (18:37 – 18:44)

-And their meteorologist was saying, no, it is not going to hit.
-We are not going to get a hurricane to hit Galveston.
-And so, they did not build the seawall.
+And their meteorologist was saying, no, it’s not going to hit.
+We’re not going to get a hurricane to hit Galveston.
+And so they didn’t build the seawall.

 (18:44 – 18:54)

-And then the storm surge hit with that 1900 storm and it killed all those people.
-Now there is a seawall.
-In fact, they have added onto it.
+And then the storm surge hit with that 1900 storm and it killed all of those people.
+Now there’s a seawall.
+In fact, they’ve added onto it.

 (18:54 – 19:05)